1987–88 All-Ireland Senior Club Hurling Championship

 The 1987–88 All-Ireland Senior Club Hurling Championship was the 18th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 23 August 1987 and ended on 17 March 1988.
+The championship ran from 23 August 1987 to 17 March 1988.

 Borris-Ileigh of Tipperary were the defending champions, however, they failed to qualify after being defeated by Lorrha in the North Tipperary Championship.

-On 17 March 1988, Midleton won the championship after a 3-08 to 0-09 defeat of Athenry in the All-Ireland final at Croke Park.
-It remains their only championship title.
+The All-Ireland final was played at Croke Park in Dublin on 17 March 1988, between Midleton of Cork and Athenry of Galway, in what was a first championship meeting between the teams.
+Midleton won the match by 3–08 to 0–09 to claim a first title.

-Athenry's P. J. Molloy was the championship's top scorer with 0-31.
+Athenry's P. J. Molloy was the championship's top scorer with 0–31.